teaforthecat/bones/README.md

 ### Errors

 The SSE/websocket connection to the kafka consumer is very brittle.
-It is possible to have multiple consumers running when using the EventSource(SSE) connection by simply reloading the browser.
+If there is a websocket connection error in the browser, reload it works most times(?).
+Unfortunately, reloading an SSE connection will result in multiple consumers running.
 That is why the SSE connection will probably be removed (currently commented out on the client) in favor of the websocket connection.
 The websocket connection closes the kafka consumer when the connection to the browser is closed.
 Hopefully you will be able to see the full lifecycle of a request to the `:processed` state.
 If you do see errors the only answer right I have right now is to restart the whole repl.